sfield2/Acute-climate-stress/README.md

 This directory contains code written in R for all analyses, and a directory for all data used, in:

- S. Field and D. Glowacki, L. Gettler.
+ S. Field and D. Glowacki.
 2023.
 Climate and Community in Central Mesa Verde.
 Submitted to Journal of Quaternary Science.

 ## Data